Deepening our environmental management

 Encouraging employees to take the Certification Test for Environmental Specialists (Eco Test)

 We encourage employees to take the Certification Test for Environmental Specialists (Eco Test) (sponsored by the Tokyo Chamber of Commerce and Industry) and have been subsidizing the examination fees and other expenses since FY2008 for those who successfully pass the test.
 This is to encourage employees to acquire or relearn basic knowledge on environmental issues and raise awareness for activities to reduce environmental stress.
-In FY2008, only four employees obtained Eco Test certificates but thanks to continuous employee awareness-raising activities, the number rose to 413 in FY2022.
+In FY2008, only four employees obtained Eco Test certificates but thanks to continuous employee awareness-raising activities, the number rose to 438 in FY2023.

 The number of employees who have obtained ECOnist certifications